tiagoratao/potest/Setting-up-Jenkins-pipeline.md

 ## Artifacts and Results

-With the execution of the pipeline, several artifacts might be created.
-You can access them through Jenkins and they provide a vision to what Jenkins "saw" at the time it ran.
+With the execution of the pipeline, several artifacts will be created, depending on where the pipeline finished.
+You can access them through Jenkins and they provide a snapshot to the status Jenkins "saw" at the time it ran.
 Next is a description of those files:

 - application_data
   - \<app_name>.versions.cache - contains a list of all the versions of the \<app_name> application, in JSON format.